Branch Task

 Branch Output Name

-The output identifier after the current branch condition is evaluated, used to establish dependencies with downstream tasks.
+The output identifier produced after the branch condition is evaluated.
+Used to establish dependencies with downstream tasks.

 - When the branch condition is met: The downstream node associated with the corresponding output name is triggered.